Learning Pessimism for Robust and Efficient Off-Policy Reinforcement Learning: Experiments

 \section{Experiments}

-To evaluate the effectiveness of \textit{GPL}, we integrate it with two popular off-policy RL algorithms. \textit{GPL} itself introduces trivial computational and memory costs as it optimizes a single additional weight, re-utilizing the errors in the TD-loss to estimate the bias.
-Moreover, we implement the critic's model ensemble as a single neural network, using linear non-fully-connected layers evenly splitting the nodes and dropping the weight connections between the splits.
-Practically, when evaluated under the same hardware, this results in our algorithm running more than two times faster than the implementation from \citet{redq} while having a similar algorithmic complexity.
+To evaluate the effectiveness of GPL, we integrate it with two popular off-policy RL algorithms.
+GPL itself introduces trivial computational and memory costs as it optimizes a single additional weight, re-utilizing the errors in the TD-loss to estimate the bias.
+Moreover, we implement the critic's ensemble as a single neural network, using linear non-fully-connected layers evenly splitting the nodes and dropping the weight connections between the splits.
+Practically, when evaluated under the same hardware, this results in our algorithm running more than 2.4 times faster than the implementation from \citet{redq} while having a similar algorithmic complexity (see App.~\ref{ext:comp_scaling}).

-We show that \textit{GPL} significantly improves the performance and robustness of off-policy RL, concretely surpassing prior algorithms and setting new state-of-the-art results.
+We show that GPL significantly improves the performance and robustness of off-policy RL, concretely surpassing prior algorithms and setting new state-of-the-art results.
 In our evaluation, we repeat each experiment with five random seeds and record both mean and standard deviation over the episodic returns.
-We report additional details of our experimental settings and utilized hyper-parameters in Appendix~\ref{app:params}.
-Furthermore, we provide comprehensive extended results analyzing different parameters, alternative implementations, and training times in Appendix~\ref{app:ext_emp_ana}.
+Moreover, we validate statistical significance using tools from \textit{Rliable}~\citep{precipice-rliable}.
+We report all details of our experimental settings and utilized hyper-parameters in App.~\ref{app:params}.
+Furthermore, we provide comprehensive extended results analyzing the impact of all relevant design choices, testing several alternative implementations, and reporting all training times in App.~\ref{app:ext_emp_ana}.